-Given a set of casually captured reference images (up to five), our goal is to complete (i.e., either outpaint or inpaint) a target image of roughly the same scene.
-The output image is expected to not only be plausible and photorealistic, but to also be faithful to the reference images --- recovering content and scene detail that was present in the actual scene.
-In essence, we want to achieve \textit{authentic image completion}, where we generate what ``should have been there'' instead of what ``could have been there''.
+Given a set of casually captured reference images (up to five), our goal is to complete (either outpaint or inpaint) a target image of roughly the same scene.
+The output image is expected to be not only plausible and photorealistic, but also faithful to the reference images, i.e., recovering content and scene detail that were present in the actual scene.
+In essence, we want to achieve \textit{\adjective{} image completion}, where we generate what ``should have been there'' instead of what ``could have been there''.
 We purposefully pose this as a broad and challenging problem with few constraints on the inputs.
 For example, the images could be taken from very different viewpoints with unknown camera poses.
 They could also have different lighting conditions or styles, and the scene could potentially be non-static and have significantly varying layout across images.

 In this section, we first provide background knowledge on diffusion models and subject-driven generation (Sec.~\ref{sec:prelim}).
-Then, we formally define the problem of authentic image completion (Sec.~\ref{sec:problem}).
-Finally, we present RealFill, our method to perform reference-driven image completion with a pre-trained diffusion image prior (Sec.~\ref{sec:realfill}).
+Then, we formally define the problem of \adjective{} image completion (Sec.~\ref{sec:problem}).
+Finally, we present RealFill, our method to perform reference-based image completion with a pretrained diffusion image prior (Sec.~\ref{sec:realfill}).